apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

     print(item)
 ```

-Now the price.
-We won't be inventing anything new here-let's add `Decimal` import and copy-paste code from our old scraper.
+Now for the price.
+We're not doing anything new here—just import `Decimal` and copy-paste the code from our old scraper.

 The only change will be in the selector.
-In `main.py`, we were looking for `.price` inside a `product_soup` representing a product card.
-Now we're looking for `.price` inside the whole product detail page.
-It's safer to be more specific so that we won't match another price on the same page:
+In `main.py`, we looked for `.price` within a `product_soup` object representing a product card.
+Now, we're looking for `.price` within the entire product detail page.
+It's better to be more specific so we don't accidentally match another price on the same page:

 ```py
 @crawler.router.handler("DETAIL")